-- 1. Access Stream's web administration console and log in using the default administration credentials that were obtained at this section; - 2.
-Browse to 'Security > Accounts' then click :
+1. Access Stream's web administration console and log in using the default administration credentials that were obtained at this section;

+2. Browse to 'Security > Authorizations' then click \bigcirc and select 'Add authorization manually';

+3. Import a certificate by clicking on certificate button \bigotimes ;

+4. Once the identifier has been filled with the certificate DN click the 'Add' button;

-- 3. Select 'X509' as an Account type and click the certificate icon on the right of the identifier box to load the PEM of the previously enroled certificate; - 4.
-Click the 'Add role' button and select the 'SuperAdmin' role from the drop down menu; - 5.
-Click the save button at the top of the page
+4. Click the 'Add role' button and select the 'SuperAdmin' role previously created from the drop down menu;

+5. Click the 'Save' button at the top of the page;